MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepApplyWindowsSetting.md

 ```

 ### -UILanguageFallback

-Starting in version 1910, use this parameter to set the locale setting.
-For example, to set input locale to Russian (Russia), specify string `ru-ru`: `-InputLocale "ru-ru"`
+Use this parameter to set the fallback language if the system default UI language is only partially localized.
+For example, to set it to Russian (Russia), specify the string **ru-ru**: `-UILanguageFallback "ru-ru"`

+For more information on these Windows setup answer file values, see [Microsoft-Windows-International-Core](/windows-hardware/customize/desktop/unattend/microsoft-windows-international-core).

 ```yaml
 Type: String